CompuCell3D/CompuCell3DReferenceManual/docs/example_compartmental_elongated_cells_tutorial.rst

 This function iterates over a list of ``cell_type_ids`` and for each new cell type listed it creates a new cell of this type that is placed 5 pixel above previous cell.
+Note that we want to have cell types  of "first" and "last" cell to be different because they will play a special role as we start using FocalPointPlasticity Links and ExternalPotential plugins later in the chapter

-This way after we run it we will see the following initial configuration (after first MCS and after several MCS):
+When we run the simulation we will see the following initial configuration (after first MCS and after several MCS):

 |img005|